ppeble/emissary-ingress.dev/content/en/docs/3.8/topics/running/services/auth-service.md

-> **Note:** The following information is only applicable to `AuthServices` using `proto: grpc` As of $productName$ version 2.3, the `v2` transport protocol is deprecated and any AuthServices making use of it should migrate to `v3` before support for `v2` is removed in a future release.
+> **Note:** The following information is only applicable to `AuthServices` using `proto: grpc` As of Emissary version 2.3, the `v2` transport protocol is deprecated and any AuthServices making use of it should migrate to `v3` before support for `v2` is removed in a future release.

 The following imports simply need to be updated to migrate an AuthService